 Freedom of Information

-FOI requests can be addressed to:
+All FOI requests must be in writing and can be addressed to foi@dha.gov.au

 What happens next?